ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 If traffic analysis is successful at identifying encrypted content and associating it with specific users, this breaks privacy as certainly as examining decrypted traffic.

 Because HTTPS has historically layered HTTP on top of TLS, which is in turn layered on top of TCP, intermediaries do have access to unencrypted TCP-level transport information, such as retransmissions, and some carriers exploited this information in attempts to improve transport-layer performance {{RFC3135}}.
-The most recent standardized version of HTTPS, HTTP/3 {{I-D.ietf-quic-http}}, uses the QUIC protocol {{I-D.ietf-quic-transport}} as its transport layer.
-QUIC relies only on the TLS 1.3 initial handshake for key exchange {{I-D.ietf-quic-tls}}, and encrypts almost all transport parameters, with the exception of a few invariant fields.
-In the QUIC short header, the only transport-level parameter which is sent "in the clear" is the destination connection ID {{I-D.ietf-quic-invariants}}.
+The most recent standardized version of HTTPS, HTTP/3 {{I-D.ietf-quic-http}}, uses the QUIC protocol {{RFC9000}} as its transport layer.
+QUIC relies only on the TLS 1.3 initial handshake for key exchange {{RFC9001}}, and encrypts almost all transport parameters, with the exception of a few invariant fields.
+In the QUIC short header, the only transport-level parameter which is sent "in the clear" is the destination connection ID {{RFC8999}}.
 For these reasons, HTTP/3 is significantly more "opaque" than HTTPS with HTTP/1 or HTTP/2.

 ## Considerations for "Hop-by-Hop" Media Encryption